-However, we write today to express significant concerns with aspects Bill C-293, particularly in its impact on the Canadian animal agriculture sector.
-While the primary objective of the Bill is pandemic prevention and preparedness, it contains content and language that will adversely affect Canadian farmers and ranchers if passed in its current form.
+However, we have significant concerns with Bill C-293's impact on the Canadian animal agriculture sector.
+While the primary objective of the Bill is pandemic prevention and preparedness, it contains provisions and language that will negatively affect/ harm Canadian farmers and ranchers if passed in its current form.
 Specifically, we are concerned by the Bill's language around livestock farming, the promotion of alternative proteins, and the focus on animal agriculture in the context of antimicrobial resistance rather than within the more comprehensive One Health perspective.